 The dream of becoming a doctor and helping people instilled a set of highly valuable skill in me.
 The most important one: reverse engineering.
 Doctors look at symptoms and are able to analyze them until they have a diagnose.
 Then they develop a plan to improve the state of the patient, not only erase the symptoms.

 I do the same with brands.
-I reverse engineer their target users to help them making their product fit to the market and scale that strategy up.
+I reverse engineer their target users to help them make their product fit to the market and scale that strategy up.

 I wouldn’t be who I am today without having developed a huge passion for computer games at a young age.
 Much to the frustration of my parents, I got addicted as soon as my father brought home the first GameBoy.